AspadaX/TextExplorer/README.md

 ### Managing Collections

 You can delete collections as needed, which will remove all documents within that collection.

-## Project Structure

-- `GUI.py`: Initializes the application, loads configurations, and sets up the main page.
-- `MainPage.py`: Handles the main UI interactions, including adding and searching documents.
-- `UIControllers.py`: Manages UI control logic and updates.

 ## Roadmap

-- Implement in Rust for blazingly fast performance. 🔥
+- Implement in Rust for blazingly fast performance.
+(Done)
 - Implement a better looking interface.
+(Done)
-- Add more practical features, for example, parsing files and websites.
+- Add more practical features, for example, parsing files, videos/audios and websites.
+(In-Progress)
 - Launch a web service for people without a tech background to hand on easily.

-## Special Thanks
+## Credits

 - [Qdrant](https://github.com/qdrant/qdrant): A distributed, high-performance vector search engine.
 - [BAAI/bge-m3](https://huggingface.co/BAAI/bge-m3): A pre-trained Chinese language model for text embedding.